kishansagathiya/personal-site/content/posts/investing.md

 ## Mutual fund sahi nahi hai (Mutual Funds are not good)
 NAV of an Equity Mutual Fund is just as volatile as price of a stock.
 Picking a mutual fund is just as difficult as picking a stock (probably more).
 Pick the wrong mutual fund and you could see bad returns.

-Overtime, mutual fund fees add up.
-Mutual fund house put most of their money into benchmark stock (think 60-70%) and use their own investment brain only on remaining amount.
+Over time, mutual fund fees add up.
+Mutual fund houses put most of their money into benchmark stocks (think 60-70%) and use their own investment brain only on the remaining amount.
 Some of the mutual funds notoriously invest all the money in the benchmark, thus putting zero effort and still collecting management fees from you.

 Most of them remain 100% invested and thus cannot take the benefit of low prices when the market goes down.

 I personally see no reason to invest in an equity mutual fund.
-If you feel like investing in stocks take too much of your time and you would rather give your money to someone else and not bother about investing, equity mutual fund might seem like a good option.
+If you feel like investing in stocks take too much of your time and you would rather give your money to someone else and not bother about investing, equity mutual funds might seem like a good option.
 Fund houses release their portfolio each month, you could just buy those stocks yourself and save yourself the management fees.

 I, however, see a value in debt mutual funds.
 Though return is not guaranteed, they have historically provided better returns than fixed deposits with similar volatility.

+There has been incidents of mutual fund houses not abiding by the rules.
+Like Equity Mutual Fund lending money to other companies, or investing in private companies instead of public ones.
 Stick to good institutions like HDFC and Kotak Mahindra.

 ## Invest in India's consumption story
 I believe eventually most countries would have a similar life style and income gap between people from various countries would decrease.
 So, more and more people will become richer and come out of poverty line.
 This would result in more consumtion.